Where is Google's own information about Gmail?

 Additionally, as your Google Admin team, we have also heard where users have made changes to their email settings that have not "stuck".
 In one case, someone turned on a feature, saved the changes, but found that nothing changed.
 Returning to the same screen, the setting was still turned off.
 Only when they switched to standard view were they able to make the change and have it take effect.

 The most important decision you can make and the most common point of confusion is what type of email protocol to use.
 Traditionally the choices have been POP3 and IMAP.
-When using Microsoft Outlook for Windows, Google offers a very good third choice: Google Sync for Microsoft Outlook (aka GASMO).
+When using Microsoft Outlook for Windows, Google offers a very good third choice: G Suite Sync for Microsoft Outlook (aka GSSMO).

 While each has advantages, there are also disadvantages.
-In short, while POP3 is great and often even necessary for those in the field with terribly slow, expensive and unstable internet connections, the bottom line is that we strongly recommend at least IMAP, and GASMO if you use Microsoft Outlook for Windows.
+In short, while POP3 is great and often even necessary for those in the field with terribly slow, expensive and unstable internet connections, the bottom line is that we strongly recommend at least IMAP, and GSSMO if you use Microsoft Outlook for Windows.
+In other words, avoid POP3 if at all possible.

-Why are compressed files not accepted on our domains?
+Why are certain file types not accepted as email attachments on our domains?

-To prevent against potential viruses, Gmail doesn't allow you to attach certain types of files, including:
+To prevent against potential viruses, Google doesn't allow you to attach certain types of files to messages, including:

 - Documents with malicious macros

-- Archives whose content includes a password protected archive
+- Compressed files (archives) whose content includes a password protected archive